NadineDaum/robustness-of-rational-learning/README.md

 # How Algorithms Get Stuck
 ### Why small recommendation distortions can derail rational learning

-This repository contains the code for the master's thesis: **Robustness of Rational Learning Under Distorted Exposure**: Informational Lock-In in a Bandit Model of Biased Sampling
+This repo contains the code for the thesis: **Robustness of Rational Learning Under Distorted Exposure**: Informational Lock-In in a Bandit Model of Biased Sampling
 Author: Nadine Daum

 ## Quick Start